Travel Hack of the Year: Germany’s Deutschland Ticket for Just 58 Euro Step-By-Step

 The Deutschland Ticket itself is a government-subsidized public transport ticket.
 The individual transport companies, such as Deutsche Bahn (the train network), did not create this.
 They are basically implementing a government policy.
 This is why it can be confusing at times, and there are different ways to purchase this ticket.
 It’s also aimed at locals rather than tourists.

-It costs 49 Euros a month in 2024 which is why it’s often called the 49 Euro ticket.
+It cost 49 Euros a month in 2024 which is why it was often called the 49 Euro ticket.
 Kids can use it too, but there is no kid price.
 Kids under 6 are free however.

 Starting from 1 January 2025, the ticket is 58 Euros per month.